Scarborough Counselling & Psychotherapy Training Institute

 Existential, Commonsense, and Fideistic Philosophies - Commonsense, Fideistic, Existential, and Generic Psychotherapeutics approaches

-Pascal, Rousseau, Reid, Austin, Moore, Strawson, Kierkegaard, Heidegger, Sartre – Commonsense, Linguistic Analysis, and Fideism in Newman, Austin, and the later Wittgenstein, and some Christian theology (Barth, Tillich, Pannenberg) – correlated with Transpersonal, Existential Commonsense, Body, Integrative Understanding as Generic, Attachment based work
+Pascal, Reid, Austin, Moore, Strawson, Kierkegaard, Heidegger, Sartre – Commonsense, Linguistic Analysis, and Fideism in Newman, Austin, and the later Wittgenstein, and Christian theology (Barth, Tillich, Pannenberg) – Transpersonal, Existential Commonsense, Body, Integrative Understanding as Generic, Attachment based work

-Synopsis of the Psychotherapy Field as Generic Meta-Theory underpinning the whole Modality Spectrum
+Synopsis of the Psychotherapy Field as Generic Meta-Theory underpinning the Modality Spectrum

 https://hewardwilkinson.co.uk/docs/Towards-Theory-of-Metamodality-of-Psychotherapy-2025.pdf